Jenifa17/RAG-CSV-Analyzer/README.md

-# 🤖 RAG CSV Analyzer
+# 🤖  RAG Data Assistant

-An AI-powered Retrieval-Augmented Generation (RAG) application that allows users to interact with any CSV files using natural language queries.
-The application converts user questions into SQL queries, retrieves relevant information from a PostgreSQL database, and generates accurate AI-powered responses.
+An AI-powered Retrieval-Augmented Generation (RAG) application that allows users to interact with any CSV dataset using natural language queries.
+The application converts CSV data into vector embeddings, stores them in PostgreSQL with pgvector, and generates accurate AI-powered responses using semantic search.

 ---

 ## 🚀 Features

-- 📂 Upload and analyze CSV datasets
+- 📂 Upload and analyze any CSV dataset
+- 🧠 Convert text data into vector embeddings
-- 🗄️ Store data in PostgreSQL
+- 🗄️ Store embeddings in PostgreSQL + pgvector
+- 🔍 Semantic similarity search on your data
 - 🤖 Ask questions in natural language
-- 🔍 AI converts questions into SQL queries
-- 📊 Retrieve relevant information from the database
-- 💬 Generate structured AI-powered responses
+- 💬 Get structured AI-powered responses
 - 🌐 Interactive Streamlit web interface
+- 💬 Chat history support

 ---